PREPRINT

 1. Developers Own the Product

 Project management can be perfect, but the project will fail if the most essential part of the process is not motivated: the developer.
-Including the engineering team in the planning process is crucial.
+Inclusion of the engineering team in the planning process is crucial.
 They will provide crucial input, that might have otherwise been missed.
 It also streamlines communication as they are not commanded from top down on what to do, but are actively participating in the planning.

 Another crucial point is the following: If an engineer comes up with an idea on how to improve existing projects, or do something completely new, do your due diligence if this idea actually makes sense (see Free Friday projects above).
 If so, give the engineer authority to implement his idea.
 This, of course, has to fit into existing time constraints and deadlines, but will result in great software developed by happy engineers.